pingcap/tidb-operator/examples/tiflash/README.md

 - TiDB operator `v1.1.0-rc.3` or higher version installed.
 [Doc](https://pingcap.com/docs/stable/tidb-in-kubernetes/deploy/tidb-operator/)
 - Available `StorageClass` configured, and there are enough PVs (by default, 9 PVs are required) of that storageClass:

-  The availabe `StorageClass` can by checked with the following command:
+  The available `StorageClass` can by checked with the following command:

   ```bash
   > kubectl get storageclass